Goal Kernel Planning: Linearly-Solvable Non-Markovian Policies for Logical Tasks with Goal-Conditioned Options: Introduction

-JODP is general framework that uses specific kinds of objects and functions that engender key properties.
-We show that ordered sub-goal tasks can be formulated as first-exit problems in a binary-vector task space that records sub-goal progress (Section \ref{section:OGtask}).
-Dynamics through the task-space can be induced by high-level goal variables mapped to low-level state-actions via \textit{grounding functions} (Section \ref{Section:Grounding}).
-We demonstrate how to construct an ensemble of reusable goal-conditioned shortest-path polices on a base state-space in order to drive the task-space dynamics.
-Crucially, from these polices we can build new abstract operators that represent coarse-grained initial-to-final state and goal dynamics for each policy, called \textit{Jump Operators} and \textit{Feasibility Functions} (Sections \ref{Section:JumpFeas}, \ref{section:feasibility}).
-These operators play a central role in an efficient task-policy optimization, called the task-LMDP (tLMDP), which stitches together low-level goal-conditioned polices to solve the task (Section \ref{section:tLMDP}).
-The key property of a policy ensemble is \textit{remappability}: we can remap ensemble members to new tasks with different grounding functions, allowing us to solve polices within a super-exponential space of problems without recomputing low-level representations.
-Furthermore, we show that it is sufficient to compute the task-solution restricted to the \textit{grounded subspace} of state-actions defined by the sub-goal grounding function, which has significantly better scaling properties under the increase of state-space size and sub-goal number than computing a solution with DP in the full Cartesian product state-space formed by the task- and base-space.
-A powerful consequence of this is that solutions to the tLMDP in the grounded subspace can have an important \textit{grounding invariance} property, which allows the solution to be remapped to different ensemble polices with perfect zero-shot transfer.
+LS-GKDP is a framework that uses specific kinds of objects and functions that facilitates key properties.
+We show that ordered sub-goal tasks can be formulated in a binary-vector task space that records sub-goal progress (Section~\ref{section:BOGtask}).
+Dynamics through the task-space can be induced by high-level goal variables induced from low-level state-actions through an \textit{affordance function} which links low-level state-actions to their effect on the task space (Section~\ref{Section:Grounding}).
+We demonstrate how to construct an ensemble of reusable goal-conditioned shortest-path options on a base state-space in order to drive the task-space dynamics.
+Crucially, from these options we can build new abstract transition kernels called \textit{goal kernels} that represent initial-to-final transitions for low-level and task states for each policy (Section \ref{section:goalop}).
+The goal kernel plays a central role in an efficient task-policy optimization, called the Task-LMDP (TLMDP), which stitches together low-level goal-condition options to solve the task (Section~\ref{section:TLMDP}).
+The key property of an option ensemble is \textit{remappability}: we can remap options in an ensemble to new high-level tasks with different affordance functions, allowing us to compute meta-policies within a super-exponential space of problems without recomputing low-level representations, drastically decreasing the time it takes to solve new tasks.
+Furthermore, we show that it is sufficient to compute the task-solution restricted to the \textit{affordance subspace} of state-actions defined by the affordance function, which has significantly better scaling properties under the increase of state-space size and sub-goal number than computing a solution with DP in the full Cartesian product state-space formed by the task- and base-space.
+A powerful consequence of this is that solutions to the TLMDP in the affordance subspace can have an important invariance property, which allows the solution to be remapped to different options with perfect zero-shot transfer.

+We will now illustrate the key components of our approach that we have just mentioned with a simple motivating problem.